 Success Secrets from Bottom Line/Personal Founder Martin Edelston

-With the unemployment rate hovering around 9.8 percent, many people are having trouble finding work.
+Many people are having trouble finding work.
 Starting your own business may be the solution.

 When I started Boardroom Inc. in my basement in 1972, I knew that I had a good idea.
 I saw a need for a publication that distilled practical how-to advice from America’s top business minds.
 Our writing would be clear and straightforward and would not bog the reader down in abstract philosophizing, jargon or wordy language.
 I titled the publication Boardroom Reports.